 It was statistically proven that APS therapy is effective in the treatment of patients with osteoarthritus of the knee.
-Within groups (APS and TENS) improvements were and night pain in osteoarthritis of the knee.
+Within groups (APS and TENS) improvements were shown over time.
+The study indicates that electrical therapy (APS and TENS) is beneficial in the relief of pain, stiffness and night pain in osteoarthritis of the knee.
 Although the repeated measures analysis of variance did not show differences between treatment groups, the Mc Nemar tests highlight the strong points of the various APS groups, especially at an APS high intensity of 8 minutes.
 The flexibility of the knee was, highly significantly, improved by APS high intensity of 8 minutes and this improvement continued ro increase 1 month after the last treatment.